How to Scale Customer Support without Damaging the Company’s Reputation

 5. Study what you’re doing well

+Marketing and business 101: Learning what your key strengths are and capitalizing on them.
 Replicating great service relies on recognizing great service.
 As your team grows, you will need to know what you’ve been doing right all along.
-This is where analytics takes a major role.
+This is where some basic analytics takes a major role (you can also do advanced multifactoral analysis and other things that CRMs provide).
 Some of the things to pay close attention to are:

 - Types of tickets: What questions are customers asking most often?